 - Current medical evaluation of diving fitness

 - Copies of current CPR and First Aid certification, and DAN Oxygen Provider (DAN DFA Pro is recommended).

 of current (i.e. within the past year) equipment purchase or service

 (Regulator, octopus or alternate air source, BC,

-- All Stanford scientific divers seeking reciprocity to dive with another AAUS diving program are required to hold current Divers Alert Network (DAN) dive accident insurance, (at least Master level).
+- All Stanford scientific divers seeking reciprocity to dive with another AAUS diving program are required to hold current Divers Alert Network (DAN) dive accident insurance.
 Submit proof of insurance to the DSO.

 Open water checkout dive/site orientation by DSO or designee equipment inspection will be performed prior to the check-out (see entry is usually conducted in the kelp bed in front of Hopkins, and includes